martazdev/Vinyria/src/content/blog/potty-training.md

 title: "Is Your Dog Still Having Accidents?
 Here’s How to Potty Train Them in 7 Days"
 description: "If you’ve ever walked through your front door and immediately been hit by that smell, you’re not alone.
 Whether you have a brand-new puppy or a rescue dog that just isn't getting the hint, potty training is often the most stressful part of pet ownership.

-In fact, "accidents" are the number one reason dogs are surrendered to shelters.
+In fact, 'accidents' are the number one reason dogs are surrendered to shelters.
 But what if the problem isn’t your dog’s intelligence—or your patience?
-What if the "standard" methods we’ve been told to use are actually making things worse?."
+What if the 'standard' methods we’ve been told to use are actually making things worse?."
 pubDate: 2026-02-05
 heroImage: "[https://images.unsplash.com/photo-1505740420928-5e560c06d30e](https://www.digistore24-app.com/pb/img/merchant_4776295/image/product/Y5SDYKWV.png)"
 category: "lifestyle"